joeydtaylor/hqrwm/README.md

 ## 📈 Future Directions

-While the current focus is on these fascinating areas, the potential applications of HQRWT are vast and exciting.
+While the current focus is on these fascinating areas, the potential applications of HQRWM are vast and exciting.
 Stay tuned for more updates and breakthroughs!

 ## 🔬 Explore the Repository